Droguigs/Droguigs/README.md

-EN
+### English
-- Hi, I'm Douglas, I've been studying for quite some time, but 3 years ago I started on swift developing and have been a mobile dev since.
+- Hi, I'm Douglas, I've been programming for quite some time now, but around July 2017 I started on swift developing and have been a mobile dev ever since.
-- I'm currently working full time so I won't be as active on github as I was some years ago, BUT, if needed, you can contact me via email on doulgas.pixelforge@gmail.com
+- I'm currently working full time and going to university at night, so I won't be as active on github as I was some years ago, even though I save most of my university stuff here (feel free to check and use it, if it helps you :) ), BUT, if needed, you can contact me via email on schiavi.douglas@gmail.com

-PT
+### Brazilian Portuguese
-- Oi, eu sou o Douglas, estou estudando ja a algum tempo, mas cerca de 3 anos atrás comecei a desenvolver app em swift e sou um dev desde então.
+- Oi, eu sou o Douglas, estou programando ja a algum tempo, mas por volta de julho de 2017 comecei a desenvolver apps em swift e sou um dev mobile desde então.
-- No momento estou trabalhando em tempo integral, portanto não sou mais tão ativo no github quanto eu era alguns anos atrás, MAS, se necessário, posso ser contactado via email em doulgas.pixelforge@gmail.com
+- No momento estou trabalhando em tempo integral e indo para a faculdade a noite, então não sou mais tão ativo no github quanto eu era alguns anos atrás, embora ainda suba grande parte das coisas da facul aqui (sinta-se a vontade para ver e usar se for te ajudar ;) ), MAS, se necessário, posso ser contactado via email em schiavi.douglas@gmail.com

 <!---
 Droguigs/Droguigs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.